liam-wiltshire/talks/scaling-laravel/content.md

 # Sharding

-- The data is shared accross different servers
+- The data is shared across different servers
  - Each server contains different data
 - Either the database server or your application layer need to know which DB to use to fetch the specific data